All of our smart contracts are available on GitHub:

 if (nullifierHashes[nullifierHash]) revert InvalidNullifier();

-// Now verify the provided proof is valid and the user is verified by World ID
+// Verify the provided proof is valid and the user is verified by World ID

 worldId.verifyProof(